DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Methodology

 \subsection{Data Collection}

-Considering that current datasets of warnings are limited by coarse granularity, either in the dimension of time (i.e., actionable warnings) or code (i.e., function level), they do not align with our requirement for bug-sensitive warning verification, which demands a finer granularity.
+Considering that current datasets of warnings, such as ~\cite{golden}, are limited by coarse granularity, either in the dimension of time (i.e., actionable warnings) or code (i.e., function level), they do not align with our requirement for bug-sensitive warnings identification, which demands a finer granularity.
 In addition, the scale of the existing datasets is limited to the specific projects.
-Hence, to construct an automated approach that verifies warnings of bugs via deep learning, our initial step involves gathering a large number of bug-sensitive warnings.
-The process of the collection is present in ~\Cref{datacollectionprocess}.
+Hence, to construct an automated approach that identifies warnings of bugs via deep learning, our initial step involves creating a dataset, \ourdataset, gathering a large number of bug-sensitive warnings.
+The overall data collection process is illustrated in~\Cref{datacollectionprocess}, which consists of six main steps:

-Our process starts with a search for as many Java projects as possible.
-We aim to create a high-quality dataset, so we filter the projects by GitHub stars to obtain the top 3\textperthousand~projects (i.e., around 32.1k Java projects).
-Then, we identify the manual bug-fixing commits within these projects to obtain a pair of buggy code and fixed code.
-Following previous work ~\cite{keyword}, we apply keyword filtering to the commit messages from these projects to identify the bug-fixing commits.
+\begin{enumerate} \item[\textbf{\ding{172}}] \textbf{Project Selection:} We begin by searching for as many Java projects as possible. \revise{To ensure dataset quality, we filtered projects by selecting those in the top 0.3\% (about 32,100 Java projects) based on GitHub stars to ensure we focused on popular and actively maintained repositories.
+The 0.3\% threshold was chosen to balance the need for a manageable dataset size while still capturing a diverse range of high-quality projects.
+Below this threshold, we observed a significant drop in project activity and maintenance, which could affect the reliability of our analysis.}

+\item[\textbf{\ding{173}}] \textbf{Bug-Fixing Commit Identification:} We identify bug-fixing commits within these projects by applying keyword filtering to commit messages, following prior work~\cite{keyword}.
 Specifically, to be identified as such, a commit message must contain the word ``fix'' along with other bug-related words such as ``bug'', ``defect'', ``error'', ``fault'', ``issue'', or bug classification words like ``null pointer dereference'', ``resource leak'' etc. Using this filtering process, we collected a total of 607,259 related commits.